(i) Provisions and contingencies

 Contingent liabilities are disclosed when there is a possible obligation arising from past events, the existence of which will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the Company or a present obligation that arises from past events where it is either not probable that an outflow of resources will be required to settle the obligation or a reliable estimate of the amount cannot be made.

-(j) Foreign currency translation
+(j) Foreign currency translation Functional and presentation currency

 Items included in financial statements of the Company are measured using the currency of the primary economic environment in which the Company operates (‘the functional currency’).
-The financial statements are presented in Indian Rupees (INR), which is the Company’s functional and presentation currency.
+The financial statements are

 Transactions and balances

-and losses resulting from the settlement of such transactions and from the translation of monetary assets and liabilities denominated in foreign currencies at year end exchange rates are recognized in profit or loss.
+Foreign currency transactions are translated into the functional currency using the exchange rates at the dates of the transactions.
+Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation of monetary assets and liabilities denominated in foreign currencies at year end exchange rates are recognized in profit or loss.

 Non-monetary items that are measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was determined.
 Translation differences on assets and liabilities carried at fair value are reported as part of the fair value gain or loss.
-For example, translation differences on non-monetary assets and liabilities such as equity instruments held at fair value through profit or loss are recognized in profit or loss as part of the fair value gain or loss and translation differences on nonmonetary assets such as equity investments classified as FVOCI are recognized in other comprehensive income.
+For example, translation differences on non-monetary assets and liabilities such as equity instruments held at fair value through profit or loss are recognized in profit or loss as part of the fair value gain or loss and translation differences on non¬ monetary assets such as equity investments classified as FVOCI are recognized in other comprehensive income.

 (k) Employee benefits